nonmodernist/nonmodernist.github.io/content/notes/villages-folk-horror.md

   <div class="pixel-corners--wrapper">
     <img src="/images/ai-village-green.png" alt="AI-generated watercolor and linocut illustration of a village green - a large grassy area surrounded by small cottages with pitched roofs.
 Trees frame the scene, and fluffy clouds fill a blue sky.
 The illustration uses flowing lines to create a sense of a windy spring day." width="550px">
   </div>
-  <figcaption>A village green in rural England, watercolor and linocut illustration created with Adobe Express.
+  <figcaption>A village green in rural England, watercolor and linocut-style illustration created with Adobe text-to-image.
 The open communal space surrounded by cottages represents the traditional commons that were central to village life before the enclosure movement.</figcaption>
 </figure>

 ## What Is a Village?